zaizhuang/react-with-modal/README.md

 A lightweight [React](http://facebook.github.io/react/index.html) modal component for [Bootstrap v4](http://v4-alpha.getbootstrap.com/).

 ## Use this bootstrap modal component if:
 - You want a lightweight component.
-It has no external dependencies except for React and React-DOM.
+It has no external dependencies except for React.
 - You use Bootstrap v4.
 - You prefer using higher order components to keep state out of your UI components.